Responsibilities of providers within the NDIS

 - proactively managing perceived and actual conflicts of interest.

-As a registered provider, you must comply with Australian Consumer Law, and the Competition & Consumer Act.
+Providers must comply with Australian Consumer Law and other requirements of the Competition and Consumer Act.

-Australian Consumer Law (ACL) governs the interactions between businesses and consumers by:
+Australian Consumer Law (consumer law) governs the interactions between businesses and consumers by:

 - detailing the rights for consumers

-You must understand your obligations under ACL when supplying consumers with a disability.
+You must understand your obligations under consumer law when supplying consumers with a disability.
 Failure to do so is breaking the law, and can result in prosecution.

 Further information can be found in the Australian Competition and Consumer Commission (ACCC) publication “A Guide to Competition and Consumer Law for Businesses Selling to and Supplying Consumers with Disability”